Gorillaz: World Tour and Cracker Island (2022–2024)

-On 17 September 2021, Albarn revealed that he had recorded a new Gorillaz song with Bad Bunny while in Jamaica, and, at the time, said it would be the first single for a new album, influenced by Latin America, releasing in 2022.
+On 17 September 2021 Albarn revealed that he had recorded a new Gorillaz song with Bad Bunny whilst in Jamaica, and, at the time, said it would be the first single for a new album, influenced by Latin America, released in 2022.
 The concept for the album would later change, with the song being announced at a later date.
-On 31 August 2022, the name of this song was revealed to be "Tormenta".

-In November 2021, Albarn announced that an animated film based on the band was in the works at Netflix, but by February 2023, it had been cancelled.
+On 31 August 2022 the name of this song was revealed to be "Tormenta".
+In November 2021 Albarn announced that an animated film based on the band was being produced at Netflix, but by February 2023 it had been cancelled.

-Throughout 2022, Gorillaz went on a world tour in South America, Europe, Australia, and North America, where they debuted new material.
-In June 2022, the band began teasing the release of new material, with promotional displays and websites surfacing encouraging fans to sign up to be a part of "The Last Cult".
+Throughout 2022 Gorillaz went on a world tour in South America, Europe, Australia and North America, where they debuted new material.
+In June 2022 the band began teasing the release of new material, with promotional displays and websites surfacing encouraging fans to sign up to be a part of "The Last Cult".
 The band released a new single (regularly performed on tour) called "Cracker Island", featuring Thundercat and produced with Greg Kurstin, on 22 June, with the music video being released on 28 July.
 Their scheduled performance at the first Splendour in the Grass festival in Queensland, Australia on 22 July was cancelled owing to torrential rain.
-In July 2022, they played at the Adelaide Entertainment Centre as part of Illuminate Adelaide, supported by Moonchild Sanelly.
-In August 2022, the band performed the new song "New Gold" (featuring Tame Impala and Bootie Brown) at All Points East in London, and released it as their second single for their eighth studio album, announced on the same day to be titled Cracker Island (released on 24 February 2023).
+In July 2022 they played at the Adelaide Entertainment Centre as part of Illuminate Adelaide, supported by Moonchild Sanelly.
+In August 2022 the band performed the new song "New Gold" (featuring Tame Impala and Bootie Brown) at All Points East in London, and released it as their second single for their eighth studio album, announced on the same day to be titled Cracker Island (released on 24 February 2023).
 The album, produced with Kurstin, also features appearances from Stevie Nicks, Bad Bunny, Beck, and Adeleye Omotayo.
-On 4 November, the band released the third single from Cracker Island, "Baby Queen" (previously released on the FIFA 23 soundtrack).
-On 8 December, the band released the album's fourth single, "Skinny Ape", alongside the announcement of two virtual shows in Times Square and Piccadilly Circus on 17 and 18 December, respectively.
-On 27 January 2023, the album's fifth single, "Silent Running" featuring Adeleye Omotayo, was released, with a music video following on 8 February.
+On 4 November the band released the third single from Cracker Island, "Baby Queen" (previously released on the FIFA 23 soundtrack).
+On 8 December the band released the album's fourth single, "Skinny Ape", alongside the announcement of two virtual shows in Times Square and Piccadilly Circus on 17 and 18 December, respectively.
+On 27 January 2023 the album's fifth single, "Silent Running" featuring Adeleye Omotayo, was released, with a music video following on 8 February.
 The album received mostly positive reviews, with Stephen Thomas Erlewine describing it as "less an exploration of new sonic territory so much as it is a reaffirmation of [Albarn's] strengths" with "a clean, efficient energy".

-On February 27, 2023, a deluxe version of Cracker Island was released with five bonus tracks.
-Previous collaborators Del the Funky Homosapien and De La Soul appeared on the deluxe version, as well as Brazilian artist MC Bin Laden.
+On 27 February 2023 a deluxe version of Cracker Island was released with five bonus tracks.
+The previous collaborators Del the Funky Homosapien and De La Soul appeared on the deluxe version, as well as the Brazilian artist MC Binn.
+The album was nominated for Best Alternative Music Album for the 66th Annual Grammy Awards in 2024.